Let Love Expose You

 Not settling for status quo.

 Those closest to us tend to teach us the most about ourselves and life.
 They reflect back those aspects of us that are amazing and ones that aren’t so great.
-Those areas that aren’t so great we can either work on- change if we want- or accept and move on.
+All that’s in the ego and shadow.
+Those areas that aren’t so great or in the shadow…we can illuminate, deal, feel, heal, and integrate into our psyche.

 But let’s not forget that when we’re feeling angry, sad, bitter, resentful, jealous, etc. at our partner, to check ourselves first.
 Become mindful of what our emotions are trying to tell us.
 Jealous?
 Maybe it’s not your partner.
 Maybe insecurity within is beckoning you to revisit old wounds from your past, so you can finally heal and experience real happiness.
 Angry?
 Perhaps unforgiveness is acting as a poison within you, eating you up slowly, deliberately.